Golden Crown Literary Awards

 I agree to disclose any potential conflict of interest as soon as it develops or as soon as I recognize it.
 If a conflict of interest emerges during the judging process, I agree to notify the Awards Administrators immediately.
 I am aware that such disclosure may disqualify me from judging or the Awards Administrators may re-assign me to a different category.

 As a judge for the GCLS Literary Awards, you will be given copies (either paper or digital) of each book in your category.
-These books have been supplied to you for this purpose and ownership of them is transferred to you, under the understanding that you will not break publication rights by redistributing these books or ebooks.
+These books have been supplied to you for this purpose and ownership of them is transferred to you, under the understanding that you will not break publication rights by redistributing these books, ebooks, or audiobooks.

 4) Pledge of Understanding of my Responsibilities as a Judge